ST. PETERSBURG — The six candidates for City Council gathered Monday evening in the very chamber to which they aspire to serve.

 Asked about public transportation, Gabbard said that she had been "passionate about Greenlight Pinellas," a plan that included light rail.

 "I think it's something that we need to continue to talk about," she said.

 The candidates also spoke about how they would help to improve the lives of Midtown residents.

 Johnston spoke of "creating opportunities for people to start their own businesses" and to improve their education.

 Each candidate expressed support for the city's LGBT community and the annual St. Pete Pride celebration.
-Rice reminded the packed chamber that when she ran for the council in 2005, she was the first openly gay candidate in Pinellas.
+Rice reminded the packed chamber that when she ran for council in 2005, she was the first openly gay candidate in Pinellas.

-"It's amazing how our city has changed," she said, noting that there are now three openly gay people on the City Council.
+"It's amazing how our city has changed," she said, noting that there are now three openly gay people sitting on City Council.
 It's a sign, she said, that St. Petersburg is diverse and tolerant.